DPP-IV (Dipeptidyl Peptidase-IV)

 Healthy volunteers and in vitro models.

 AN-PEP degraded immunogenic gluten peptides ~50% faster than control under simulated gastric conditions.
 In vivo, reduced circulating immunogenic gluten peptides post-gluten challenge in healthy volunteers.
-CRITICAL CAVEAT: AN-PEP is NOT a treatment for celiac disease — it cannot reliably eliminate ALL gluten peptides and should not be used to enable gluten consumption in celiac patients.
-Position: may be useful for accidental cross-contamination management, NOT for daily gluten consumption.
+Critical caveat: AN-PEP is not a treatment for celiac disease — it cannot reliably eliminate ALL gluten peptides and should not be used to enable gluten consumption in celiac patients.
+Position: may be useful for accidental cross-contamination management, not for daily gluten consumption.

 2